 For playwriting, “The Art of Dramatic Writing” by Lajos Egri is highly recommended if you want to learn the basic techniques successful playwrights often use.
 For something straightforward, simple, and quick, try out “Playwriting for Dummies” by Angelo Parra.

-There are so many great playwright one could study, it would take forever to list them all.
-Everybody knows the classics like Shakespeare and Anton Chekhov, but if you want a more modern approach, check out our list of six young playwrights every actor should know here.
+There are so many great playwrights one could study, it would take forever to list them all.
+Everybody knows the classics like Shakespeare and Anton Chekhov, but if you want a more modern approach, check out this list of six young playwrights every actor should know (and this list of the 25 most influential modern and contemporary plays).

-The writing process can be a tough one; it might take a while before you figure out what works best for you in terms of developing your stories.
-Many writers turn to outlining.
+The writing process can be a tough one.
+It might take a while before you figure out what works best for you in terms of developing your scripts.
+Many scriptwriters turn to outlining.
 You can do this by focusing on the big parts of your script—the characters, story, plot, conflict, resolution—and bullet-pointing the main ideas you want to portray for each.
 Some people hate outlining and just jump right into writing.
 You might find you can’t jump into writing until you have a certain part of your story completely fleshed out, whether it’s the characters or the plot.
 Find what works for you by trying it all—outlining, drafting, jumping right in, stream of consciousness, or working on one part first.
 No process is better than the other!

 If you’re looking to have control over more than just the initial creation of your content, consider taking a seat at the helm.
 Here’s what you need to know.